joydipdutta001/blindchat/README.md

 # BlindChat

 This is a chat application using FireBase Database.
-User can chat with other anonomously.
+Users can chat with each others in anonomous mode.